PostgreSqlStan/postgresqlstan.github.io/_posts/2022-01-01-build-free-blog.md

 ---
+date: 2022-01-02
+last_modified_at: 2022-01-03
-title: "Build a blog site with a web browser."
+title: "Build a blog site with a web browser"
 category: Blog
 tags:
   - GitHub Pages
+  - Jekyll
+  - Minimal Mistakes
 excerpt: "Step by step directions for building a blog website using a web browser and GitHub Pages"
 toc: true
 header: